enkore/j4-dmenu-desktop/README.md

     sudo xbps-install -S j4-dmenu-desktop

-This package is maintained my me, @meator.
+This package is maintained my me, [meator](https://github.com/meator).
 As a collaborator of j4-dmenu-desktop and an active Void Linux user, I ensure a higher standard of quality for this package.
 This package is officially supported, feel free to [open issues](https://github.com/enkore/j4-dmenu-desktop/issues/new) or ask for support related to the Void Linux package here.